 Despite the few variations in the meatballs themselves, what is consistent is how to serve them.
 Well, sort of.
 The cream sauce is pretty much a must, as are the lingonberries as a delicious sweet contrasting flavor (and pop of color).

 The most common side is mashed potatoes, but you might also have these with boiled potatoes or noodles.
 Some Swedish pressed cucumbers on the side are pretty common and are great for cutting through the richness.

 You may think you know Swedish meatballs, but you probably don't know how good they can really be unless you have had homemade.
 Yes, they take a little more effort than from a packet, but they are easy to make, especially using the tips above, and the result is comforting, flavorful and delicious.

 Try these other tasty meatball recipes:

-- Greek meatballs - keftedes - with mint
+- Greek meatballs - keftedes - with a lovely touch of aromatic mint

 - Plus get more comforting winter recipes and Nordic recipes in the archives.

 - ¼ cup fresh breadcrumbs